opencurve/curve/docs/en/build_and_run_en.md

 docker run -it opencurvedocker/curve-base:build-debian9 /bin/bash
 cd <workspace>
 git clone https://github.com/opencurve/curve.git or git clone https://gitee.com/mirrors/curve.git
-# (Optional step) Replace external dependencies with domestic download points or mirror warehouses, which can speed up compilation： bash replace-curve-repo.sh
+# (Mainland China optional) Replace external dependencies with domestic download points or mirror warehouses, which can speed up compilation： bash replace-curve-repo.sh
 # before curve v2.0
 bash mk-tar.sh （compile curvebs and make tar package） bash mk-deb.sh （compile curvebs and make debian package）
-# after curve v2.0
+# (current) after curve v2.0
 compile curvebs: cd curve && make build stor=bs dep=1
 compile curvefs: cd curve && make build stor=fs dep=1
 ```

+**Note:** `mk-tar.sh` and `mk-deb.sh` are used for compiling and packaging curve v2.0.
+They are no longer maintained after v2.0.

 ## Compile on a physical machine

-CURVE compilation depends on:
+Curve compilation depends on:

 | Dependency | Version |
 |:-- |:-- |
 | bazel | 4.2.2 |
 | gcc   | Compatible version supporting C++11 |

-Other dependencies of CURVE are managed by bazel and do not need to be installed separately.
+Other dependencies of Curve are managed by bazel and do not need to be installed separately.

-**Note** The 4.* version of bazel can successfully compile the curve project, other versions are not compatible.
+**Note:** The 4.* version of bazel can successfully compile the curve project, other versions are not compatible.
 4.2.2 is the recommended version.

 ### Installation dependency